specklesystems/speckle-docs-OLD/dev/README.md

 Ever struggle with janky behaviour in Grasshopper as things start getting complicated?
 You might really enjoy the [GrasshopperAsyncComponent](https://speckle.systems/blog/async-gh/).
 Do any dev work in Revit and want a handy tool for viewing and running unit tests? [xUnitRevit](https://speckle.systems/blog/xunitrevit/) might be exactly what you've been looking for.

+## Legal stuff

+Before using any of our software or websites, please make sure you read and understand our [terms of use](https://speckle.systems/terms/), [privacy policy](https://speckle.systems/privacy/) and [trademark usage policy](https://speckle.systems/trademark/).